-Notably, across all the plant health metrics (height, survival rate, and time to bloom), DWC System groups consistently outperform or are equal to other growing methods.
-This may point to the DWC System’s overall high capability of providing nutrients to its plants.
+Notably, across all the plant health metrics (height, survival rate, and time to bloom), DWC System groups consistently outperformed or were equal to other growing methods.
+This may point to the DWC System’s overall high capability of providing nutrients to plants.
 A similar case may be made for the Eggshell Grounds and Wick System groups for marigolds.
 However, in the case of the Burnt Foliage groups, this does not apply.
-In both marigolds and the garden cress, the plant survival rate remains the same value of approximately 0.8 with a similar rate of decline (dying off around the 40 day mark).
-This suggests the burnt foliage may not be a very effective growing method.
-Similarly, Urea Solution groups across both plants had a similar survival rate; however, there is a greater disparity between when plant sprouts started to die off.
+In both marigolds and the garden cress, the plant survival rate remained the same, at a rate of approximately 0.8 with a similar rate of decline (dying off around the 40-day mark).
+This suggests that the burnt foliage may not be a very effective fertilizer.
+Similarly, Urea Solution groups across both plants had a similar survival rate; however, there was a greater disparity between when plant sprouts started to die off.

 The development of a purple color in the leaves of marigolds in Groups 2, 3, and 4 indicate a phosphorus deficiency in the soil (11).
 As none of the treatments applied to the in-ground plants supplied phosphorus, this is not surprising.
 Further research may consider other unconventional growing methods to supplement the lack of phosphorus.

 There are multiple limitations within this study.
-Some involve its design.
-Only up to 6 plants for each treatment were tracked over the 13-week period.
+Only a maximum of 6 plants for each treatment were tracked over the 13-week period.
 Additionally, only two types of plants were taken into consideration for this experiment.
 Future studies should include a greater number of individual plants for each treatment.
 Though marigolds and garden cress, a flower and an herb, were selected to represent an average garden, a greater variety of garden plants such as fruits, vegetables, and legumes, which have different growing requirements, could be experimented on in further research.
-The narrow range of plant types also raises the question if these treatments would be practical on the wide-scale commercial agricultural level.
+The narrow range of plant types also raises the question of whether these treatments would be practical on the wide-scale commercial agricultural level.

-Other limitations of this study involves its conduction and data collection.
+Other limitations of this study involve the manner in which it was conducted and the way the data was collected.
 This study was conducted for only 13 weeks.
 Further research may track these plants over months or years across different annual seasons and multiple growing seasons to evaluate the long-term effects of each treatment on the plants.
 Furthermore, this experiment only considered height at first bloom, survival rate, and growing time as metrics for plant health.
 Additional studies may consider more indicators of plant health such as weight and root condition.
-Moreover, plant height may be slightly biased due to natural variations in height due to changing leaf positions at the time of daily data collection.
-Likewise, researchers only tracked height until the plant first bloomed.
-Changes in overall plant may have occurred after data collection stopped and been missed.
+Moreover, plant height may be a slightly biased indicator due to natural variations in height that occur due to changing leaf positions at the time of daily data collection.
+Likewise, we only tracked height until the plant first bloomed.
+Changes in overall plant may have occurred after data collection stopped and may have therefore been missed.

-Materials and Methods
+Methods

-Germination and Planting
+Germination and planting